jahed323/DSC520/Week4/README.md

 Name: Rahman, Jahedur
 Date: 2022-01-05

   e.
 Identify if there are any outliers

+        The outliers are